 3. MAT Allows Greater Freedom

-There doesn’t have to be a separation between residential treatment and MAT.
-Many high-quality residential treatment programs use MAT during the detoxification process and throughout treatment.
+There doesn’t have to be a separation between inpatient treatment and MAT.
+Many high-quality inpatient treatment programs use MAT during the detoxification process and throughout treatment.
 MAT can also be beneficial in the period immediately following a residential stay, when you may experience the lingering symptoms of post-acute withdrawal syndrome (PAWS).

 4. MAT Can Be Part of a Greater Framework